RabeDatta/RabeDatta/README.md

             <span> Frontend mentor </span>
           </a>
         </td>
-        <td align="center"> Frontend Mentor is an online platform that provides web development challenges and projects for front-end developers to practice and enhance their skills. </td>
+        <td align="left"> Frontend Mentor is an online platform that provides web development challenges and projects for front-end developers to practice and enhance their skills. </td>
         <td align="center" title="total"> 0 </td>
         <td align="center">
          <a href="#"> View All </a>